mpastell/Pweave/README.rst

 ---------

 * Python 3.4, 3.5 and 3.6 compatibility
+* Code is run using jupyter_client giving the possibility to run code using any installed kernel (including python2) via `--kernel` argument.
+Some chunk options only work for Python.
+* Support for IPython magics and rich output.
 * **Execute python code** in the chunks and **capture** input and output to a report.
 * **Use hidden code chunks,** i.e. code is executed, but not printed in the output file.
 * Capture matplotlib graphics.